 What You Will Need:

 I’m sure this goes without saying.
-The good news is you can easily click and order one on Amazon or get even more creative and make a DIY compost bin.
+The good news is you can easily snatch this one up or get even more creative and make a DIY compost bin.
 If you purchase one make sure to get one that’s at least 30 gallons though.

 2.)
 Transport Container.

-If you want to collect food over several days you can pick up what’s called a Transport Container, basically a mini compost bin, to store the scraps in until it’s full.
+If you want to collect food over several days you can pick up what’s called a Transport Containerpick up what’s called a Transport Container, basically a mini compost bin, to store the scraps in until it’s full.
 You just take that container and dump it in the compost bin at the end of every day.

 I just used an old plastic food container that I clear out frequently to avoid bad smells.
 Whatever floats your boat though.